Two-Step Mixed-Type Multivariate Bayesian Sparse Variable Selection with Shrinkage Priors: Discussion

 We have introduced the Mt-MBSP method for joint modeling of mixed-type (i.e. continuous and discrete) responses.
 Our method accommodates correlations between the mixed responses through latent random effects.
 By employing a P\'{o}lya-gamma data augmentation approach \citep{polson2013bayesian} for the discrete responses, Mt-MBSP can be implemented with an exact Gibbs sampling algorithm where all the full conditionals are available in closed form.
 GL priors are placed on the regression coefficients to model sparsity and facilitate variable selection.

 Until now, theoretical results for Bayesian \textit{mixed-type} multivariate regression models have been unavailable.
 We have taken a step towards resolving this gap in the literature.
 We first derived the posterior contraction rate for the one-step Mt-MBSP model (i.e. the model fit to all $p$ variables without variable screening).
 We have also shown that subexponential growth of $p$ with $n$ is \textit{necessary} for posterior consistency of the one-step method.
 To overcome this limitation, we introduced a novel two-step algorithm that screens out a large number of variables in the first step.
 We established the sure screening property of our two-stage approach and the posterior contraction rate of the two-step estimator when $p$ is allowed to grow \textit{exponentially} with $n$.
 The two-step estimator has a sharper contraction rate than the one-step estimator if $p$ diverges faster than $n$, making it especially suitable for analysis of mixed-typed responses when $p>n$.

-The asymptotic regime of $\log p = O(n^{\alpha}), \alpha \geq 1$, has attracted theoretical interest \citep{LahiriAOS2021, fan2008sure}, in part due to the abundance of high-throughput biological and genomic data.
+The asymptotic regime of $\log p = O(n^{\alpha}), \alpha \geq 1$, has attracted theoretical interest \citep{LahiriAOS2021}, in part due to the abundance of high-throughput biological and genomic data.
 However, this regime has not been studied before in the Bayesian framework.
 Our paper makes an advancement in this important direction.